OctopusDeploy/docs/docs/reference/csrf-and-octopus-deploy.md

 ## Does Octopus Deploy prevent CSRF attacks?

 Yes.
-The Octopus HTTP API is protected from CSRF attacks out of the box by requiring an antiforgery token.
+The Octopus HTTP API is protected from CSRF attacks out of the box by requiring an anti-forgery token.
 If you are using any tools provided by Octopus Deploy, including the Web Portal, and Client SDK, this is all done for you automatically.

 ## Troubleshooting